 In January 2012, this unit transitioned to new ownership.
 After the original operator decided not to renew his lease, the state of Vermont put the unit up for auction.
 It was purchased by Tangletown Farm, in Middlesex, VT.
-The new owners are developing an operational plan with the help of the Vermont Farm Viability Enhancement Program.
-As of September 2013, they are utilizing the unit, but only to process their own birds.
-They process 1-4 days per week, and at this time do not process for others though that may change in 2014.
+The new owners developed an operational plan with the help of the Vermont Farm Viability Enhancement Program.
+As of 2018, they are utilizing the unit, but only to process their own birds.
+They process under Vermont Meat & Poultry inspection, which allows them to sell anywhere in the state of Vermont, as well as do cut-up and further processing such as chicken sausage.
 Currently, they are unable to let other farmers use the unit due to liability risk.

 To see the blueprints for this unit, click here.

 The information below is about the unit when it was owned by the State of Vermont and operated as Spring Hill Poultry Processing prior to 2012.

 Capacity per day: 250 chickens (more with additional vehicle & chilling tanks) or 100 turkeys (depending upon size), with two people.

 Hours/day of operation: 8 AM – 5 PM.
 Depending on distance to site, he may have to leave as early as 4 AM and could return at 8 or 9 PM.

 Days/week: As needed

 Species: Chickens and turkeys; possibly ducks and geese if there is demand